Neriah (singer)

-Neriah Fisher, known professionally as Neriah, is an American singer, songwriter, and content creator.
+Neriah Fisher, known professionally as NERIAH, is an American singer, songwriter and influencer.
 She is the daughter of television personality Brooke Burke and plastic surgeon Garth Fisher.
-Gaining initial public attention through her family's media presence, Neriah has since built a name for herself in the music industry with her emotionally driven pop music and strong presence on platforms like YouTube and Instagram.
+Gaining initial public attention through her family's media presence, NERIAH has since built a name for herself in the music industry with her emotionally driven pop music and strong presence on platforms like YouTube and Instagram.

 Early life

-Neriah was born in the United States to Brooke Burke and Garth Fisher.
-She is the eldest daughter of Brooke Burke's four children and was raised with her mothers Jewish religion and traditions.
+NERIAH was born in the United States to Brooke Burke and Garth Fisher.
+She is the eldest daughter of Brooke Burke's four children and was raised with her mother's Jewish religion and traditions.
 She was exposed to the media life very young, often appearing with her mother in red carpet events such as the Teen Choice Awards in 2019.
 She began writing music in her teens and exploring different types of creativity via her YouTube channel, where she initially posted vlogs and beauty content.